Summary: A guide to community bicycle helmet campaigns. It will provide good ideas even if you don't care to undertake

 Joe: Sorry, Mark, can't.
 What if something weird happens.
 I'd rather be safe than sorry.

 Mark: You make it sound like riding a bike is dangerous.

-or using the bathroom.
-I don't know about you, man, but I'd rather wear the
+things, like eating or using the bathroom.
+I don't know about you, man, but I'd rather wear the helmet just in

 Joe: (Laughing) Oh, okay.
 I'll be back in 15 minutes.

 Narrator: Use your head.
 Use a helmet.
 After all, it's your head.